This page shows you temporary closed sections by natural disaster.

 Closed by heavy rain storm in Kansai, October 2017

 The record breaking heavy rain storm and typhoon hit Kansai region.
 The following line are closed until further notice.
+(According to the press release from Nankai railway, they try to open this section sometimes in April 2018.)

 - Nankai Koya line between Koyashita and Gokurakubashi